mellisphera/mellisphera-web/README.md

 see package.json for other modules

+Important : You will also need to place the configuration file `src/constants/config.ts` at the right place.
+Please email us and we'll send you a template file.

 ### Run it for the first time
 Run `npm install` to set up all modules.\
 Launch the app on development mode with `ng serve`